Kyiv destroys key bridge as troops leave ‘trail of destruction’ in Russia incursion

 Northeastern Ukraine came under fire from Russian missiles.
 The city of Sumy was targeted, with two people injured in the strike which also damaged cars and nearby buildings.

-Ukraine’s State Emergency Service said the hit involved an Iskander-K cruise missile and an aerial bomb.
+Ukraine’s State Emergency Service said the assault involved an Iskander-K cruise missile and an aerial bomb.

 However, The Washington Post reported on Saturday that planned in-person discussions between Ukrainian and Russian officials over access to energy have been delayed by the Kursk offensive.